phcurado/ex_banking/README.md

 ## Architecture

-Following Elxir patterns, this project was divided into a main module with the project name (`ExBanking`) and internal modules to implement these project logic.
+Following Elxir patterns, this project was divided into a main module with the project name (`ExBanking`) and internal modules to implement the domain logic.

 ### ExBanking
 This is the presentation module where are the public functions described in this challenge.
 Here the functions are delegated to a internal module which contains the domain implementations.